Henry Cooke (minister): Division in synod

 Cooke gave evidence before the Royal Commission on education in Ireland in January 1824; and before committees of both houses of parliament in April on the religious bearings of the Irish education question.
 He described the Belfast Academical Institution as "a seminary of Arianism".
-He claimed that among the Protestants of the north of Ireland there was increased opposition to Catholic emancipation; he warned against undue concessions to Catholics.
+He claimed that among the Protestants of the north of Ireland, there was increased opposition to Catholic emancipation; he warned against undue concessions to Catholics.
 The publication of his evidence produced a furore, and he reacted by rallying Protestant sentiment in Ulster to his call.

 Cooke was then elected moderator of the General Synod of Ulster at Moneymore in June 1824.
 This choice began a period of divisive moves.
-The resolution of synod (June 1825) in his favour, though cautiously worded, was a straw in the wind.
-At the outset Cooke fought against the odds, if with allies in Robert Stewart of Broughshane, and most of the laity was with him.
+The resolution of the synod (June 1825) in his favour, though cautiously worded, was a straw in the wind.
+At the outset, Cooke fought against the odds, if with allies in Robert Stewart of Broughshane, and most of the laity was with him.
 Among the orthodox ministers an important moderate section, led by James Carlile, looked without favour upon Cooke's policy.
 The leader of the Arian opposition to Cooke in the synod was Henry Montgomery.

 The proceedings of the next synod (at Ballymoney, 1826) were not favourable to Cooke, who did not see his way to support a motion for subscription to the Westminster Confession; his proposal that an abridgement of its doctrines should be drawn up as a standard of orthodoxy was turned down.
 Then in the three succeeding synods, at Strabane (1827), Cookstown (1828), and Lurgan (1829), Cooke carried all before him.
 By exacting from all members of synod a declaration of belief in the Trinity, and appointing a select committee for the examination of all candidates for the ministry, he cornered the Arians.